UCLA-VAST/AutoBridge/README.md

 - Xilinx Vivado HLS and Xilinx Vitis
    - Note that the original experiments are based on the version 2019.2.
-   - So far we have not found compatibility issue with the latest Vitis HLS 2020.2.
+   - So far the floorplanner works well with designs compiled by the latest Vitis HLS 2020.2.
+However, Vitis HLS 2020.2 seems to have a bug in creating the "xo" object (Step 3).
+We are contacting Xilinx to confirm.

 # Introduction